 (8) Part 8 of these rules deals with data standards.
 The rules set out in this Part should be read in conjunction with Division 6 of Part IVD of the Act.

 (9) Part 9 of these rules deals with miscellaneous matters, such as review of decisions, reporting, record keeping and audit, and civil penalty provisions of the consumer data rules.

+(9A) Part 50 of these rules sets out application and transitional provisions.

 (10) Schedule 1 to these rules deals with default conditions on accreditations.